tifroz/macconfigurator/README.md

+# Readiness

+This is internally tested software, not designed to public consumption, not designed to run in any productions environement of any kind.
+Use at your own risk.

 # Mac Configurator

 A flexible configuration management service with a web-based admin UI, designed to serve application configurations with version control and named environment support.